LorenzonLuca/Gnokky/README.md

 # Gnokky
-A social media made with React.
+A social media made with React-native.

 # Setup
 If you want to work on this application make sure to create a file named "private.conf.js" inside the project folder (application/gnokky)